Is your baby a motion junkie and you need to help them sleep better?

 Long-Term Sleep Swing Strategy

-- As your baby gets closer to 6+ months of age you want to gradually wean off the swaddling, pacifier, and swinging.
+- You want to gradually wean off the swaddling, pacifier, and swinging.
 To wean off the swing, simply start turning the speed down.
 If naps & night sleep remains the same then continue.
 If she starts waking up more often, she’s not ready and the speed needs to stay up where it was.
 Wait a week or two, then try again.
 There is no rush.

 - When you’re ready, move the swing next to the crib so that baby gets used to sleeping in that location.

 - Eventually you’ll find yourself putting baby down for naps/bedtime in a non-moving swing.
 When you get to this point, the transition to the crib is relatively painless.
 The first time you put your baby in the crib there may be some “hey this is new?!?” complaining but it is generally mild and ends quickly.